n8willis/opentype-shaping-documents/opentype-shaping-devanagari.md

 dependent vowels (matras) with stylistic variants or replacing post-base-consonant/matra pairs with contextual ligatures.

-The `haln` feature replaces word-final "_consonant_,Halant" pairs with special presentation forms.
+The `haln` feature replaces syllable-final "_Consonant_,Halant" pairs with special presentation forms.
 This can include stylistic variants of the consonant where placing the "Halant" mark on its own is typographically problematic.

 > Note: The `calt` feature, which allows for generalized application
 > of contextual alternate substitutions, is usually applied at this
 > point.
-However, `calt` is not mandatory for correct Bengali shaping
+However, `calt` is not mandatory for correct Devanagari shaping
 > and may be disabled in the application by user preference.

 ### 6: Applying remaining positioning features from GPOS ###